-FORM OF ENTERPRISE The forms of enterprise that can be registered in Finland are a private trader (firm), general partnership, limited partnership, limited company and a cooperative, as well as the less common forms, public limited company and Societas Europaea.
+FORM OF ENTERPRISE The forms of enterprise that can be registered in Finland are sole trader (firm), general partnership, limited partnership, limited company and cooperative, as well as the less common forms, public limited company and Societas Europaea (in which at least two members must be from different EU member states).

 GDPR (General Data Protection Regulation) is a regulation concerning personal data processing that also applies to companies.
 Entrepreneurs should study it carefully.
-WWW.TIETOSUOJA.
-FI/EN
+WWW.TIETOSUOJA.FI/EN.